InfinioKneza/RobotAutonomoUNLP/README.md

 <a name="taking-home"></a>

 In case any of the project participants need to take the robot home, and use it in their own Wi-Fi, the netplan configuration should be changed.
 Please read how to change this file and how YAML files should be written on.

+### LICENSE
+<a name="license"></a>

+MIT License

+**Disclaimer: We are sharing codes for academic purposes under the MIT education license.
+Nothing herein is financial advice, and NOT a recommendation to trade real money.
+Please use common sense and always first consult a professional before trading or investing.**